 Make the Vegan Caramel Sauce

-- Melt the butter on medium-high heat in a sauce pan.
-Stir in the brown sugar until it is smooth.
+- Melt the butter on medium-low heat in a sauce pan.
+Stir in the brown sugar and salt until it is smooth, after 2 to 3 minutes.

-- Let the caramel sauce cool and thicken.
+- Remove from the heat and let the caramel sauce cool and thicken.
 Store in the fridge in an airtight container if you're not using it right away.

 Make the Caramel Popcorn

-- In a metal bowl, large pot, or Dutch oven, add the coconut oil or olive oil and two popcorn kernels.
+- In a metal bowl, large pot, or Dutch oven, add the coconut oil, and two single popcorn kernels.
 Turn the stove on to medium-high heat.
-Once the popcorn kernels pop, the oil is hot enough.
-Add the ⅓ cup popcorn kernels and immediately cover with a lid or aluminum foil.
+Once the first popcorn kernel pops, the oil is hot enough.
+Add all of the popcorn kernels and immediately cover with a lid or aluminum foil.
 Wearing oven mitts to protect your hands, shake the bowl, pot, or Dutch oven vigorously back and forth.
 Keep shaking until there is a three second pause in between each pop.

 - Remove from the heat and let it sit still covered for an additional 20 seconds, in case any last kernels pop.
 Remove the lid or foil and season with salt.